lucasavila00/filtroume/README.md

 - 'npm run deploy' inside /functions/ to deploy firebase funtions.

 - Also, you may need to set up security rules and cors rules for firebase hosting, storage and firestore.

+# Testing just the head tracker

+- go to /viewer/ and \$ npm start
+- inside /viewer/src/ts/main.ts uncomment line ~270 to pass any images you want for the plane and the LUT.
+- inside /viewr/src/ts/three/main.ts uncomment line ~238 to show the facial points being tracked in 3d.

 # Project structure